SpongeBob SquarePants (franchise): SpongeBob SquarePants (1999–present)

-The series is set in the fictional underwater city of Bikini Bottom, and centers on the adventures and endeavors of SpongeBob SquarePants, an over-optimistic sea sponge that annoys other characters.
+The series is set in the fictional underwater city, Bikini Bottom, and centers on the adventures and endeavors of SpongeBob SquarePants, an over-optimistic sea sponge that annoys other characters.

 Kamp Koral: SpongeBob's Under Years (2021–2024)

 On February 14, 2019, it was announced that a SpongeBob SquarePants spin-off is in development.
 On June 4, it was announced the spinoff will be titled Kamp Koral.
 The plot will focus on a 10-year-old SpongeBob and his friends at the titular camp located in the Kelp Forest, where they spend the summer catching jellyfish, building campfires, and swimming in Lake Yuckymuck.
 It serves as a tie-in to the animated film The SpongeBob Movie: Sponge on the Run.
 It was confirmed production of the series began in June 2019.

 Nickelodeon animation head Ramsey Naito said of the series, "SpongeBob has an incredible universe to expand upon and the greenlight for Kamp Koral is a testament to the strength and longevity of these characters known and loved by generations of fans around the world."
 Like SpongeBob SquarePants, the series is co-executive produced by Marc Ceccarelli, Jennie Monica, and Vincent Waller.
 Kamp Koral is produced using computer animation rather than the digital ink and paint animation used for SpongeBob SquarePants.

-On February 19, 2020, it was announced that the series had an official title of Kamp Koral: SpongeBob's Under Years, and would be premiering in July 2020.
+On February 19, 2020, it was announced that the series had an official title of "Kamp Koral: SpongeBob's Under Years", and would be premiering in July 2020.
 On July 30, 2020, it was announced that the series would be released on CBS All Access (now Paramount+), the ViacomCBS streaming service, in early 2021.
 On January 28, 2021, it was announced that the series would premiere on March 4, 2021.